Ifycode-extension/html5-template-clone/README.md

 * Use of css media-queries

 ## Page URL
-Visit [github pages link](https://ifycode.github.io/HTML5-Template-Clone/) to see what my solution to the task looks like.
+Visit [github pages link](https://ifycode.github.io/HTML5-Template-Clone/) to see the HTML5 template clone page in the browser.

 ## Screenshots